Metropolitan Water Board: Background

 Following complaints, a royal commission was set up in 1827 to investigate the quality of supply.
 The commission found that the water was of poor quality and cleanliness, and was in need of improvement.
 A select committee endorsed this view in 1828 and recommended that a scheme should be devised by Thomas Telford, to supply the whole metropolis with clean water.
 Telford reported in 1834, and despite several outbreaks of cholera, little action was taken until the Metropolis Water Act 1852 introduced regulation of the supply companies; including minimum standards of water quality for the first time.
-A further Royal commission reported in 1869 and recommended that the supply should be taken into public management.
+A further royal commission reported in 1869 and recommended that the supply should be taken into public management.
 The Metropolis Water Act 1871 introduced further regulation, but fell short of taking the supply into public control.
 In the meantime the corporations of major provincial towns such as Liverpool, Manchester and Leeds began operating their own municipal supplies.
 The Metropolitan Board of Works promoted several unsuccessful bills between 1878 and 1886 which would have allowed them to offer a municipal water supply; with a further eight bills promoted by the London County Council in 1895.
 During the course of a further series of commissions, set against the backdrop of continuing supply problems, the county councils of Middlesex, Essex, Kent and Surrey indicated they would not accept any scheme which allowed the London County Council authority over their areas in respect of water supply.
 It was therefore decided that the Metropolitan Water Bill would create an entirely new body to supply water to the greater London area.

 Formation

-The board was created by the provisions of The Metropolis Water Act 1902.
+The board was created by the provisions of the Metropolis Water Act 1902 (2 Edw.
+7. c.
+41).
 The board, which first met on 2 April 1903, had 67 members; 65 of these were nominated by local authorities, who appointed a paid chairman and vice-chairman.
 The nominating bodies were: